openvinotoolkit/training_extensions/docs/source/guide/release_notes/index.rst

 - Include Geti arrow dataset subset names
 - Include full image with anno in case there's no tile in tile dataset
 - Add type checker in converter for callable functions (optimizer, scheduler)
+- Change sematic segmentation to consider bbox only annotations

 Bug fixes
 ^^^^^^^^^